 You may know something to be true but don't yet believe it in your heart.
 Meditation taps your heart and finds the courage, perseverance, and love to face your truth.

-It enables you to lay everything down and observe your own life.
+It enables you to lay everything down and observe the positive impact of your own life.
 A fleeting thought that comes across your mind during meditation may spark awareness and correlation to the current difficulty you may be experiencing.

 Mindfulness is calmly observing your thoughts and reactions.
 A mindful tea practice allows you to release and let go, creating a better version of yourself.